microsoft/finops-toolkit/docs-mslearn/framework/manage/culture.md

   - Understand what motivates them through their mission and success criteria.
   - Learn about the challenges they face and look for opportunities for FinOps to help address them.
   - Identify potential promoters and detractors and empathize with why they would or wouldn't support your efforts.
 Factor both sides into your strategy.
-- Identify an initial sponsor and prepare a pitch that explains how your strategy leads to a positive impact on their mission and success criteria.
+- Identify an initial sponsor and prepare a pitch that explains how your strategy leads to a positive change on their mission and success criteria.
 Present your plan with clear asks and next steps.
   - You're creating a mini startup.
 Do your research around how to prepare for these early meetings.
   - Utilize [FinOps Foundation resources](https://www.finops.org/resources) to build your pitch, strategy, and more.
   - Use the [FinOps community](https://www.finops.org/community/getting-started/) to share their knowledge and experience.
 They've been where you are.